Schemas

 Add a group id found in data of the document to the groupIds field of the document

 If you like to modify the access to documents from outside the data service you can perform access modification functions on the documents itself.
-Read the documentation here: #updating-access
+Read the documentation here: Data Access Management

 code examples